22 Fun Things to Do in Edinburgh on a Rainy Day

 If you are a fan of The Crown, a short trip up to Leith will take you to The Royal Yacht Britannia, as seen in season two.

-The royal family used the yacht for over 40 years to sail around the world.
+The royal family used the yacht for over 40 years to sail worldwide.

 The interactive tour includes a free audio guide so you can explore at your own pace and learn as much as you desire, making it a perfect indoor thing to do in Edinburgh.